HD 158633

 6.43, this star is a challenge to view with the unaided eye but it can be seen clearly with a small telescope.
-Based upon parallax measurements, it is located at a distance of around 42 light years from the Sun.
+Based upon parallax measurements, it is 42 light years from the Sun.
 The star is drifting closer to the Sun with a radial velocity of −39 km/s, and is predicted to come to within 8.112 pc in around 190,400 years.

 This is a K-type main sequence star with a spectral classification of K0 V. It has about 79% of the Sun's radius and 73% of the solar mass.
 It is an estimated 4.3 billion years old and is spinning with a projected rotational velocity of 3.4 km/s.
 The star is emitting an excess of infrared radiation at a wavelength of 70 μm, suggesting the presence of an orbiting debris disk.
 It has a low metallicity, with only 37% of the Sun's abundance of elements more massive than helium, and has a relatively high proper motion.